ericayee/books/README.md

 ![Screenshot of the website](assets/images/screenshot.png?raw=true)

-A minisite for book and article highlights: [highlights.melanie-richards.com](http://highlights.melanie-richards.com), built with Eleventy.
+A site for my book recommendatiosn and highlights: [ericayee.com/highlights](https://ericayee.com/highlights/), built with Eleventy.
 Highlights and covers are copyright to their respective authors.
-[Let’s be book friends](https://www.goodreads.com/melanierichards)

-## Substantive/breaking changes

-### Branch rename

-The `master` branch was renamed to `main` in 2020.
-Folks who have forked the repo can [update their local clones using these instructions](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).

-### Migration from Jekyll to Eleventy

-The primary purpose of this repo is to deploy [highlights.melanie-richards.com](http://highlights.melanie-richards.com), though others may feel free to remix the code for their own highlights sites.
-As of late 2020, according to my current development practices, this site has been converted from Jekyll to Eleventy.
-If you'd still prefer to use Jekyll instead, you may access [prior releases](https://github.com/melanierichards/highlights/releases) or branch off of [`jekyll`](https://github.com/melanierichards/highlights/tree/jekyll).
+Forked from [highlights.melanie-richards.com](highlights.melanie-richards.com).

 ## To build